gabeh33/ExplodingKittensAI/README.md

 Gabe Holmes was responsible for the random agent as well as the non-random and smart agents.
 He also led the work on the Survival Agent.
 Exploding Kittens is a card game created by Elan Lee and Matt Inman.

-Reference Section
+### Reference Section
 2018, Radhika, et al. Reinforcement Learning for Exploding Kittens.
 Stanford University, 7 Dec.
-2018.
+2018. <br>
 “How to Play Exploding Kittens.”
 Exploding Kittens, https://www.explodingkittens.com/pages/rules-kittens.
-Accessed 4 May 2022.
+Accessed 4 May 2022. <br>
 “Microsoft’s Social Bot Zo Wants to Play Exploding Kittens with You - The AI Blog.”
 The AI Blog, https://www.facebook.com/microsoft, 13 Sept.
-2017, https://blogs.microsoft.com/ai/microsofts-social-bot-zo-wants-play-exploding-kittens/.
+2017, https://blogs.microsoft.com/ai/microsofts-social-bot-zo-wants-play-exploding-kittens/. <br>
 Ng, Andrew, et al. Policy Invariance under Reward Transformations: Theory and Application to Reward Shaping.
 University of California, Berkeley, 1999.
-Accessed 4 May 2022.
+Accessed 4 May 2022. <br>

-Appendices
+# Appendices
-Code will be attached via .zip file
 Link to GitHub repository: https://github.com/gabeh33/kittens